Stephen Poloz: Governor of the Bank of Canada

-In 2013, Poloz was appointed as the Governor of the Bank of Canada on a seven year term.
+In 2013, Poloz was appointed as the Governor of the Bank of Canada on a seven-year term.

 In January 2015, Poloz cut the Bank of Canada's key interest rate from 1 percent to 0.75 percent in response to a stark decline in oil prices.
 In July of that year, he cut the Bank's interest rate again to 0.5 percent.
 In July 2017, Poloz raised the Bank's key interest rate to 0.75 percent, the first interest rate increase in Canada in seven years.
 This marked the start of a series of five rate hikes in total; by October 2018, the Bank's key interest rate was at 1.75 percent.
 Throughout March 2020, Poloz reduced the Bank's interest rate from 1.75 percent to 0.25 percent in response to the economic downturn from the COVID-19 pandemic and a stark decline in oil prices.

 In December 2019, the Bank of Canada announced Poloz would not seek a second term.
 His term as Governor expired in June 2020.

 Post-governorship

 After his term as governor, Poloz joined the board of directors of Enbridge.
 On August 1, 2020, Poloz joined the Toronto based law firm Osler, Hoskin & Harcourt as a special advisor to the firm.
-In July 1, 2022 Poloz joined the board of governors of Western University.
+On July 1, 2022, Poloz joined the board of governors of Western University.
+He was appointed to the Order of Canada in 2024.
+In 2024, Poloz published his first book, The Next Age of Uncertainty, which explores economic challenges and global trends in the post-pandemic world.

 Personal life

 Poloz is married to Valerie Poloz and they have two children.
+He currently lives in Orleans, Ontario.